 - Add wet ingredients.
 Make a well in the center of the dry ingredients and add the heavy cream and vanilla extract.
 Stir to combine.

 - Bake The Scones.
-Bake for 20-22 minutes.
+Bake for 20-22 minutes until golden brown on top.
 Remove from the oven and cool on a cooling rack.

 Notes